Man from Tangier

-Man from Tangier (released in the United States as Thunder over Tangier) is a 1957 British crime film directed by Lance Comfort and starring Robert Hutton, Lisa Gastoni and Martin Benson.
+Man from Tangier (U.S. title: Thunder over Tangier) is a 1957 British second feature crime film directed by Lance Comfort and starring Robert Hutton, Lisa Gastoni and Martin Benson.
+It was written by Paddy Manning O'Brine.

-Plot summary
+Plot

 A criminal flees from Tangier to London with forged money plates, leading to the gang he works for sending a dangerous woman to pursue him.